LaunchCodeEducation/data-analysis-curriculum/content/eda-with-spreadsheets/exercises/_index.md

 {{% /notice %}}

-We can import a CSV into Google Sheets with the following steps:
+We can import a CSV into Excel with the following steps:

 1. Create a new workbook.
 1. Click *File* > *Import*.
 1. This will result in a popup.
 Click on *Upload* and drag your downloaded CSV into the box or select *Browse* and find it in your computer's file system.
-1. Once Google Sheet is ready, a popup will appear with different options.
+1. Once Excel is ready, a popup will appear with different options.
 You want the *Import Location* to be "Replace current sheet", *Separator type* to be "Detect automatically", and to make sure that "Convert text to numbers, dates, and formulas" is checked.
 Click *Import data* when you are ready.

 With your dataset imported, we can begin EDA.
 Focusing on just the `Fuel_Price` column answer the following questions: